2014 Winter Olympics: Telecommunications

 During the Games, the core networks of Rostelecom and Transtelekom were used.

 In January 2012, the newest equipment for the television coverage of the Games arrived in the port of Adler.
 Prepared specifically for the Games, a team of regional specialists and the latest technology provide a qualitatively new level of television production in the region.

-The fiber-optic channel links Sochi between Adler and Krasnaya Polyana.
+The fibre-optic channel links Sochi between Adler and Krasnaya Polyana.
 The 46 km channel enables videoconferencing and news reporting from the Olympics.

-In November 2013, it was reported that the fiber-optic cable that was built by the Federal Communications Agency, Rossvyaz, had no operator.
+In November 2013, it was reported that the fibre-optic cable that was built by the Federal Communications Agency, Rossvyaz, had no operator.
 With Rostelecom and Megafon both refusing to operate it, the line was transferred to the ownership of the state enterprise Center for Monitoring & Development of Infocommunication Technologies (Центр МИР ИТ).

 Russian mobile phone operator Megafon expanded and improved Sochi's telecom infrastructure with over 700 new 2G/3G/4G cell towers.
 Sochi was the first Games to offer 4G connectivity at a speed of 10 MB/sec.

-In January 2014, Rostelecom reported that it had connected the Olympic media center in Sochi to the Internet and organized channels of communication with the main media center of the Olympic Games in the coastal cluster and press center in Moscow.
-The media center was built at total cost of 17 million rubles.
+In January 2014, Rostelecom reported that it had connected the Olympic media centre in Sochi to the Internet and organised channels of communication with the main media centre of the Olympic Games in the coastal cluster and press centre in Moscow.
+The media centre was built at total cost of 17 million rubles.